konrad-jamrozik/droidmate/BUILDING.md

   www.droidmate.org

-  Date of last full review: 12 Jun 2016
+  Date of last full review of this document: 13 Jun 2016

 # Building, testing and running DroidMate #